Skip to content

 A System Built for Machines

-The first financial system designed for machines will not look like today’s card networks or bank transfers.
+The first financial system designed for machines won’t look like today’s card networks or bank transfers.
 It will be:

-We are not far from this shift.
-The question is not whether agents will pay each other, but how quickly rails adapt.
+We’re not far from this shift.
+The question isn’t whether agents will pay each other, but how quickly rails adapt.

 Will regulators enable it, or will agents simply route around compliance?